lightning-signer/c-lightning/doc/lightningd-config.5.md

 is only valid on the command-line, or in a configuration file specified by *--conf*.

+ **alt-subdaemon**=*SUBDAEMON*:*PATH*
+Specifies an alternate subdaemon binary.
+If the supplied path is relative the subdaemon binary is found in the working directory.
+This option may be specified multiple times, but only once for each subdaemon.

  **pid-file**=*PATH*
 Specify pid file to write to.